AdobeDocs/campaign.en/help/v8/send/sms/sms-mid-sourcing.md

 Sending SMS deliveries with a mid-sourcing infrastructure requires :

 1. An SMS Operator on the Mid-server.
 [Learn how to create it here](#sms-operator-mid)
-1. An SMS external account on the Marketing server that will use the operaor created before.
+1. An SMS external account on the Marketing server that will use the operator created before.
 [Learn how to create it here](#sms-external-account)
 1. An SMPP external account on the Mid server, specifying the Channel and Mid-sourcing Delivery mode.
 [Learn how to create it here](#smpp-external-account-mid)
 1. A delivery template that references the external account to streamline the sending process.
 [Learn how to create it here](#sms-delivery-template)